-A trade mark is the face of a business.
+A trade mark is a form of intellectual property designed to protect one's brand, while the legal term for the intellectual property protected under a trade mark is called a sign.
+On a commercial perspective, it is the face of a business.
 It directs customers back to the source of the quality of the goods or services.
 A successful trade mark comes to embody the quality of the goods or services provided by the business, building brand loyalty and reputation.
 To stand out from the crowd, you need a strong and distinctive trade mark; thus, you need to know how to trade mark your brand.

 An Australian trade mark attorney or lawyer, such as one of our trade mark attorneys in Sydney or Melbourne, can prepare and apply for a trade mark on your behalf.

 How do you choose a good trade mark?

 A sign may include a word, a tag line, a logo, a visual or packaging aspect, even a smell or a sound, or a combination of these elements.
 The signs' purpose is to distinguish the trade mark owner's goods and/or services from those of their competitors.